moznion/resque_exporter/README.md

 1. Get number of failed jobs via `<namespace>:stat:failed`
 1. Collect name of workers via `<namespace>:workers` entry (by using [SMEMBERS](http://redis.io/commands/smembers))
 1. Count number of active workers and idle workers by getting for each workers status entry `<namespace>:worker:<worker_name>`.

+Health Check
+--

+Any paths that except for `/metrics` returns response for health check.
+It returns 200 HTTP status code.

 Note
 --